-/s/ Deborah Kovsky-Apap

-Robert S. Hertzberg (P30261)

-Deborah Kovsky-Apap (P68258)

-Lesley S. Welwarth (P75923)

-PEPPER HAMILTON LLP

-4000 Town Center, Suite 1800

-Southfield, MI 48075

-Telephone: (248) 359-7300

-Facsimile: (248) 359-7700

-hertzbergr@pepperlaw.com

-kovskyd@pepperlaw.com

-welwartl@pepperlaw.com
+/s/ Deborah Kovsky-Apap Robert S. Hertzberg (P30261) Deborah Kovsky-Apap (P68258) Lesley S. Welwarth (P75923) PEPPER HAMILTON LLP 4000 Town Center, Suite 1800 Southfield, MI 48075 Telephone: (248) 359-7300 Facsimile: (248) 359-7300 hertzbergr@pepperlaw.com kovskyd@pepperlaw.com

-ATTORNEYS FOR THE CITY7
+ATTORNEYS FOR THE CITY OF DETROIT

-7 National recently indicated to Jones Day its concern that Jones Day may have a conflict of interest in representing the City against National in this adversary proceeding, which National brought against the City on November 8 and in which Jones Day has already appeared.
+&lt;sup>7 National Public Finance Guarantee Corporation ("National") recently indicated to Jones Day its concern that Jones Day may have a conflict of interest in representing the City against National in Adversary Proceeding 13-05309, a companion to this adversary proceeding, which National brought against the City on November 8 and in which Jones Day has already appeared.
 (National is a Jones Day client in unrelated matters.
 National has consented to Jones Day's taking adverse positions in certain circumstances.)
 In the time available, Jones Day has not been able to complete its investigation into National's concerns.
-In an abundance of caution, Jones Day is not appearing as counsel of record in this adversary proceeding until this issue is resolved.
-Jones Day has no conflict it is aware of in the companion proceeding brought by Ambac Assurance Corporation, Adversary Proceeding 13-05310, and will continue to appear as counsel of record in that case.
+In an abundance of caution, Jones Day is not appearing as counsel of record in Adversary Proceeding 13-05309 until this issue is resolved.
+Jones Day has no conflict it is aware of in this adversary proceeding, and will continue to appear as counsel of record in this case.